malik-azad/To-do-list/README.md

 # To-do-list Web app
 To do list webapp to keep track of reminders

-check here for demo: (todolist)[https://malik-azad.github.io/to-do-list]
+check here for demo: [To Do List Demo](https://malik-azad.github.io/To-do-list/)